QADavidCalvo/David-Calvo/src/test/java/monefy/Exploratory_Test.md

 ### Test suite information

 #### Objectives:
-- Goal: Set personal spendings to know how much money I have at the end of the month in my accounts.
+- Goal: Set personal spendings to know how much money I have at the end of the month in my accounts and check that all the data is stored properly.
 - Risks to mitigate: We want to check that user can manage the payment accounts, the spendings and the current balances, assuring that all the info can be set and calculated properly and no data is lost.
-- Test plan: First create a new bank account and add balance to all the accounts, then add expenses and incomes for the current month and do some transfers, check the monthly balance details and finally return to the app to check the current balance in all the accounts.
+- Test plan: First create a new bank account and add balance to all the accounts, then add expenses, incomes and transfers for the current month, check the balance details and finally do a backup and restore the data.
-- Out of scope: The tests are focused only in monthly spendings, so the other time interval spendings (daily, weekly, annual, etc.) are not checked.
+- Out of scope: The tests are focused only in monthly spendings, so don't spend time configuring other dates.

 #### Test:
 - Tester: David Calvo Pérez